Understanding REST and principles behind designing RESTful HTTP APIs in Go

 So, in just 130 lines of code we are created a fully functioning RESTful API performing all four of the CRUD operations in the most dominating language of this segment! kudos!

-take away all the pain of maintenance!
-As an example, you can have a look at this repository where I’ve implemented a server to store data in in-memory buffer
+As further steps of deployment, you can write a simple Ansible script and a corresponding unit file which will keep your webserver running running and make systemd take away all the pain of maintenance!
+As an example, you can have a look at this repository where I’ve implemented a server to store data in in-memory buffer and deployed it to cloud using Ansible and an unit file.

 Welcome, to the world of Go, hope this article got you started and now you can keep GOing.